ggibelli/wine-app-backend/README.md

 - Users can open/close Negotiations
 - Users can review other Users
 - Users can send real time messages
+- Users can save Ads
 - Automatic mail and notification after certain actions (ie. when opening or closing a negotiation)
 - Admin can add or remove wines (work in progress)
+- Mail and notification sent when someone likes your ad
+- Geolocalisation to sort ads result (work in progress, now is sort by time or price)

 ## What is missing